 This advanced writing course focuses on critical thought and composition within academic/professional communities.
-Published works regarding current affairs, pressing social matters and/or political issues will be critically read and then written about in a way that meets the expectations of an academic/professional community.
+Published works regarding current affairs, pressing social matters and/or political issues will be critically read and then written about in a way that meets the expectations of an academic/ professional community.
 Students will write a variety of papers, the last of which will be a researched argument.
-SE
+SE (If not used as part of the English composition requirement)

-ENG 205 Fiction, Essay, and/or Memoir
+ENG 205 Fiction, Essay, and/or Memoir Writer's Workshop

-Writer's Workshop

-Prerequisite: Satisfactory completion of ENG 101 and 102.
-Minimum of 20 pages of typed manuscript must be submitted to instructor for approval prior to registering.
+Prerequisite: Minimum of 10 pages of typed manuscript must be submitted to instructor for approval prior to registering.
 Typed manuscripts may be in the form of a chapter from a novel in progress, short story, non-fiction article or essay or a memoir.

-The one day per week writer's workshop will consist of two hours lecture/discussion on generating writing, constructive editing, and the assigned reading and two hours focused on one or two students' manuscripts per week.
+The workshop will consist of four hours lecture/discussion on generating writing, constructive editing, discussing the assigned reading and group critiques of student manuscripts.
+HP literature.
 HU